kramphub/kiya/README.md

     kiya teamF1 template template-file

-Output will be written to stdout.
+Output will be written to stdout unless `-o` is given.

 Example contents of `template-file`:

     bitbucket-password={{kiya "key-to-bitbucket-password"}}

-Kiya also provides a builtin function for base64 encoding.
+Kiya also provides a builtin function for base64 encoding:

     artifatory-hashed-password={{base64 (kiya "key-to-artifatory-password")}}

+For accessing OS environment values:

+    gcp-project={{env "PROJECT"}}

 ### Write a secret to clipboard, _copy_

     kiya teamF1 copy concourse/cd-pipeline

 ### Create secret from clipboard, _paste_

     kiya teamF1 paste google/accounts/someone@gmail.com

 ### Move a secret from one profile to another, _move_